CloudReactor/cloudreactor-procwrapper/README.md

     python -m proc_wrapper somecommand --somearg x

+Or, if using [pipx](https://github.com/pypa/pipx), first install with:

+    pipx install cloudreactor_procwrapper

+then run with

+    proc_wrapper somecommand --somearg x

 Here are all the options:

     usage: proc_wrapper [-h] [-v] [-n TASK_NAME] [--task-uuid TASK_UUID] [-a]